open-cloud/open-cloud.github.io.old/4_notes.md

    currently running.
 They will be instantiated once the release is stable.

+6. The currently installed sites are using GRE-tunnel based VNs.
+OVX is running only on the Stanford development cluster.

 ## Installation Notes

-1. some files need to be manually copied when installing using WSGI sudo mkdir /var/www/planetstack/static/rest_framework_swagger sudo cp -a /usr/local/lib/python2.7/dist-packages/rest_framework_swagger/static/rest_framework_swagger/* /var/www/planetstack/static/rest_framework_swagger/
+1. Some files need to be manually copied when installing using WSGI sudo mkdir /var/www/planetstack/static/rest_framework_swagger sudo cp -a /usr/local/lib/python2.7/dist-packages/rest_framework_swagger/static/rest_framework_swagger/* /var/www/planetstack/static/rest_framework_swagger/